zacharyCormack/ROCKS/README.md

 The board class has various methods, but the key methods are `validate` and `print`.

-The `validate` function checks to see if the rules are being followed.
+The `validate` function checks to see if the rules are being followed, first to last.
 Then, a message is outputted via `rules_message`, which also performs a logic operation to see if the move is valid.

 The `print` function prints the board onto the console, allowing players to see it, which is *crucial* to gameplay.

-There are also some straightforward `toggle_r`, `clear_r`, `is_over` and `get_size` methods.
+There are also some straightforward `toggle_r`, `clear_r`, `check_r`, `is_over` and `get_size` methods.
-These select/deselect rocks, clear selected rocks, check if the game is over, and return the grid size, respectively.
+These select/deselect rocks, clear selected rocks, check if a rock exists, check if the game is over, and return the grid size, respectively.

 ### `fns`